 You will have access to teaching, learning and computing facilities in our state-of-the-art building within Newcastle's emerging business district.
 Take a virtual tour of our new Business School building on the School's website.

-As in Politics, you'll also find a very active student social scene, helped by the activities of the student-run Economics Society.
+You'll also find a very active student social scene, helped by the activities of the student-run Economics Society.